 - Your measurement will be most accurate by weight.
-One cup of wheat flour weighs 4.5 oz or 120 grams., so make sure your gluten-free flour weights the same as wheat flour when swapping it out in a recipe.
+One cup of wheat flour weighs 4.5 oz or 120 grams, so make sure your gluten-free flour weighs the same as wheat flour when swapping it out in a recipe.

 - If you buy oat flour instead of grinding and sifting it yourself, it tends to weigh the same as wheat flour and can be swapped out 1:1.